My new cookbook Big Vegan Flavor is now available!

 Frequently Asked Questions

 With Mashed Potatoes, obviously!
-If you have my cookbook The Vegan Instant Pot Cookbook, it would be great over the Millet-Cauliflower Mash for something a little lighter than mashed potatoes, or over the Polenta for some crazy good rustic Italian comfort food.
+If you have my cookbook The Vegan Instant Pot Cookbook, it would be great over the Millet-Cauliflower Mash for something a little more wholesome, or over the Polenta for some crazy good rustic Italian comfort food.

 It’s also amazing with my Vegan Wellington!
 That recipe has an easy vegan gravy, but this one would certainly take things over the top.